Amin-Golzari-Oskouei/Python-Programming-Course-Basic-2021/README.md

-# Python_2021
+# Python Programming Course (2021)

-Codes and Project for Python Course, Fall 2021, University of Azarbaijan Shahid Madani
+This repository contains all Codes and Projects for Python programming course at Faculty of Information Technology and Computer Engineering, Azarbaijan Shahid Madani University, Tabriz, Iran, 2021.